Industrial Thermometers Information

 - Fahrenheit display, display range, and scale divisions

 - Celsius or Centigrade display, display range, and scale divisions

 - Glass or plastic viewing windows

 Display range is the minimum and maximum values of temperature that can be displayed.
 Scale division is the smallest division of degrees that can be displayed.
 It is sometimes referred to as resolution in digital instruments.

-Thermometer buyers may need to specify the following dimensions.
+Thermometer buyers may need to specify the following dimensions and mounting options:

 - Scale length is the length of the thermometer's readable face.
 It is the overall length of the measuring portion of the thermometer

 - Insertion portion is included in the total stem length.
 The insertion portion is the part of the stem that gets immersed into the environment.